-The bird's eye view Figure 166 and the back side Figure 167 show SoLID in Hall A with the two HRS arms in position.
+Hall A is 174 feet in diameter.
+The bird's eye view Figure 171 and the back side Figure 172 show SoLID in Hall A with the two HRS arms in position.
 The SoLID detector hut is retracted backwards and a crane and lowboy tractor-trailer are shown to indicate there is sufficient room to offload and assemble SoLID components within Hall A.

-Figure 166: The bird's eye view of SoLID in Hall A
+Figure 171: The bird's eye view of SoLID in Hall A

-Figure 167: The back side view of SoLID in Hall A
+Figure 172: The back side view of SoLID in Hall A

 The CLEO-II magnet was disassembled and loaded on trucks for shipping by the Cornell personnel with oversight by Jefferson Lab.
-The coils, coil collars and cryostat of the CLEO-II magnet have arrived at JLab in 2016.
+The coils, coil collars and cryostat of the CLEO-II magnet arrived at JLab in 2016.
+The cryostat (44k lbs) and coil collars are stored in the climate controlled Test Lab.
+The two layers of return iron was delivered during the summer of 2019 and is being stored in the Central Material Storage Area (CMSA).